 \cite{SRSRC05,SRSRC07} developed a general and accurate method to determine the full tensorial representation of the turbulent transport coefficients for arbitrary velocity fields, in particular those from global convective dynamo simulations, using so-called test fields.
-This \emph{test-field method} proved very successful in determining the dynamo mechanisms in simulations of planetary interiors \citep{SRSRC05,SRSRC07,SPD12,Schr11}, Cartesian convection \citep[e.g.][]{KKB09}, accretion discs \citep[e.g.][]{B05AN,GP2015}, Roberts flows \citep[e.g.][]{TA08,DBM13}, and other setups \citep[see][and references therein]{SBS08,BRRS08,BCDHKR10}.
+This test-field method proved very successful in determining the dynamo mechanisms in simulations of planetary interiors \citep{SRSRC05,SRSRC07,SPD12,Schr11}, Cartesian convection \citep[e.g.,][]{KKB09}, accretion discs \citep[e.g.,][]{B05AN,GP2015}, Roberts flows \citep[e.g.,][]{TA08,DBM13}, and other setups \citep[see][and references therein]{SBS08,BRRS08,BCDHKR10}.
 In \cite{SPD11}, the method was applied to analyze the induction mechanisms in stellar-type oscillatory dynamos found in a Boussinesq model.
-Remarkably, it was shown that the $\Omega$ effect does not fully explain the existence of a dynamo wave as the $\alpha$ tensor alone gives already rise to one.
-However, the $\alpha$ tensor alone produces an equatorward migration, whereas the addition of an $\Omega$ effect leads to poleward migration of the mean magnetic field.
+Remarkably, it was shown that the $\Omega$ effect does not fully explain the existence of a dynamo wave as the $\alpha$ tensor alone already gives rise to one.
+However, the $\alpha$ tensor alone produces an equatorward migration of the mean magnetic field, whereas the addition of an $\Omega$ effect leads to poleward migration.

 In this work we apply the test-field method to fully compressible solar-like global convective dynamo simulations determining full tensorial expressions of the transport coefficients.